Data Seeding Using CloudBerry Backup part I

-The initial full backup may pose a problem for users with slow or pricey internet connection.
-If you're working with large data volumes, slow or expensive internet connection, try seeding backup data from the different computer.
+The initial full backup may become a problem for users with slow internet connection.
+If you work with large data, slow or expensive internet connection, try seeding backup data from the different computer.

-Since, CloudBerry Backup stores files in a specific structure, you need additional steps to make.
+Since, CloudBerry Backup stores files in a specific structure, you need several additional steps.

 There are two different ways to upload data from a different computer: